wxie2017/wxie2017.github.io/pages/speech/story_of_rooster.md

 We killed the other 2 roosters, and made delicious meals.
 I insisted on keeping little flower because I liked him so much.

-Little flower has his kingdom and he ruled with love.
+Little flower had his kingdom and he ruled with love.
 When he scratched up something good in the yard, he divided with the hens.
 He cared the family.
 However, life wasn't easy in the open yard.
 It was a violent time, all the roosters had to fight to conquer more territory for their families.